obsidian-innovations/scfx-player/readme.md

 Latest release
 --------------

-Latest release is available [here](release/scfx-player-1.1.jar?raw=true) - it's packed into self-executing JAR, after downloading launch it by double-clicking.
+Latest release is available [here](release/scfx-player-1.1.jar?raw=true).
+It's packed into self-executing JAR, double-click to launch it after downloading _(Java 1.8.0_40 or later may be required for auto-launch)_.

 How to run